 I’m sure many of you are familiar with those basic 3 ingredient peanut butter cookies: 1 egg, 1 cup peanut butter, 1 cup sugar.
-These Peanut Butter Chocolate Chip Cookies were based on that, but I wanted to make them egg-free (for Tony) and lower in sugar.
-While still maintaining their gluten-free / grain-free status… A few little ingredients swaps brought these cookies up a few notches, if I do say so myself …
+These Peanut Butter Chocolate Chip Cookies were based on that formula, but I wanted to make them egg-free (a common request) and lower in sugar, while still maintaining their naturally gluten-free and grain-free status.
+To do so, I made a few little ingredients swaps, and it created scrumdiddlyumptious cookies, if I do say so myself.

 Special Diet Notes: Peanut Butter Chocolate Chip Cookies

 By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, tree nut-free, soy-free, vegan, and vegetarian.